Call us today: (800) 716-7608

 Detention Costs: Detention charges may apply if a carrier is delayed at a shipper/receiver.

-Delivery Time Costs: Logistics are carefully managed to ship your LTL or truckload shipment across the nation.
-The delivery time of ground shipping can either be booked as guaranteed or estimated, depending on which option you choose for your shipment.
+Delivery Time Costs: Logistics are carefully managed to ship your LTL or truckload shipment nationwide.
+The ground shipping delivery time can be booked as guaranteed or estimated, depending on which option you choose for your shipment.
 Unfortunately, we can’t always predict natural disasters, road collisions or blocks, or even driver illness.
-Thus delivering an exact date for your delivery will only sometimes be accurate.
+Thus, delivering an exact date for your delivery will only sometimes be accurate.
 However, we offer guaranteed shipping for those willing to pay extra shipping costs to ensure their freight shipment arrives on time.
 With guaranteed shipping, should an instance occur, your shipment will move to the front of the line in order of importance.

 Destination Specifications Costs: Specifications at your destination can also affect shipping costs.
 Requesting a call before delivery, ordering inside delivery, or delivering to a limited-access location can increase your shipping cost.
 Here is a list of limited access delivery locations: storage units, churches, schools, commercial establishments not open to the public, construction sites, farms, fairs, or carnivals.